0xCurvy/curvy-docs/docs/how-privacy-works-in-curvy.md

   Curvy supports a wide range of blockchains.
 Check the full list [here](./wallets-and-networks.html#supported-networks).

 - **Optional Transparency & Compliance**
-  You can share your view key with an auditor to prove incoming transactions, without giving them spending access.
+  Sharing your view key allows auditors to inspect your transaction history without granting them control over your wallet and funds.